Meggison History, Family Crest & Coats of Arms

 - Origins Available:

 The rich and ancient history of the Meggison family name dates back to the time of the Anglo-Saxon tribes of Britain.
 It comes from the name Megg, which is a pet form of the female personal name Margaret.
 The name Meggison is a metronymic surname, which is derived from the name of the mother, and features the common patronymic suffix -son, which was most popular in the north of England and superseded other patronymic suffixes during the 14th century.

 Early Origins of the Meggison family

-Another 97 words (7 lines of text) covering the years 137 and 1379 are included under the topic Early Meggison History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Meggison research.
+Another 49 words (4 lines of text) covering the years 137 and 1379 are included under the topic Early Meggison History in all our PDF Extended History products and printed products wherever possible.

 Meggison Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Meggison have been found, including Megson, Meggson, Meggison, Meggeson, Megginson, Meiggs, Meggenson, Meggy and many more.

 Early Notables of the Meggison family (pre 1700)